jarikorhonen/adversarial-iqa/README.md

 DISPLAYING THE RESULTS
 -----------------------------------------------------------------
-Matlab script for displaying the average results for different sets of adversarial images (e.g. low quality SPAQ, high quality SPAQ etc.) is in script displayResults.m.
+Matlab script for displaying the average results for different sets of adversarial images (e.g. low quality SPAQ, high quality SPAQ etc.) is in script `displayResults.m`.
 Modify the name of the results file on line 7.
 Note that the results for different models should be stored in different results files.